MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/admin-overview.md

 If you are not a global administrator and you try to manage a portal that has already been provisioned, or you resubmit the provisioning if it failed, you must be the owner of the Azure Active Directory (Azure AD) application connected to your portal.

-1. Go to the PowerApps Portals admin center and open the **Portal Details** tab.
+1. Go to the Power Apps Portals admin center and open the **Portal Details** tab.

 2. Copy the value from the **Application ID** field.